Social Engineering & IT Security: What Businesses Need To Know

 Emails from "Trusted" Sources

-First is a series of emails which attempt to trick you into thinking that they are coming from sources that you trust, such as social networks, shipping providers, or financial institutions.
+First is a series of emails which attempt to trick you into thinking that they are coming from sources that you trust, such as social networks, shipping providers, financial institutions, or even an executive at your company.

 In reality, these messages take you to a compromised website, infect your network, trick you into providing information you wouldn’t want to share, or many other things that you want no part of.